 - Select "Continue" to save

-- Provide a Military Spouse ID Card
+- Attach a copy of your Military Spouse ID Card.

-Military Spouse income is taxable on your state return where you file as a resident.
+Important: Military Spouse income is taxable on your state return where you file as a resident.